neicnordic/ahm18.neic.nordforsk.org/crossteam.md

 presentation during the wrap-up session on Wednesday.

-### Flash talk to overcome communication mismatch
+### Flash talk for project overview

-In the first part, we wish each project manager to make a very short oral presentation to explain what is their project about and why it is important to get NeIC support.
+In the first part, we wish each project manager to make a very short oral presentation to explain what their project is about and why it is important to get NeIC support.

 Each project will have no more than 5 minutes to present their work in an engaging and accessible way;